Antimony51122/Elingling_On_Time/Documentation/source/arch/event_handling.rst

 .. note:: For the ease of implementation, I declare all the event as one ``float`` argument event.

-Then, in the ``EventManager.cs``, lists of invokers and listeners have been declared because we might have multiple invokers for a particular event:
+Then, in the ``EventManager`` class, lists of invokers and listeners have been declared because we might have multiple invokers for a particular event:

 .. code-block:: C#